Religious Studies - Philosophy of Religion, Ethics and the Development of Christian Thought

-- Teacher contribution: is at a high level throughout the course and subject staff are always available to offer guidance and support.
+- Subject staff are always available to offer guidance and support.
 Students are encouraged to utilise this support in their quest for success.

 - How can God be all powerful and all loving and evil and suffering exist?

 - Is there life after death?Is there such a thing as infinite regress and how does this affect the idea of God?

 - Is the universe merely a ‘brute fact’?
 (Bertrand Russell)

 - How does religious language seek to explain God?

 2. The Study of Ethics which ranges from the theories of Utilitarianism and Situation Ethics to Kantian Ethics and Aquinas’ suggestion that there is a Natural Moral Law common and accessible to all humankind.
 Alongside this, we examine the notion of conscience and medical and sexual ethics.